When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Introduction

 In our experiment, we focused on two key unlearning objectives: trained samples and learned concepts.
-RAG-based unlearning was implemented in both open-source and closed-source models, including GPT-4o, Gemini, and Llama-2-7b-chat-hf.
-Additionally, We evaluated our unlearning framework comprehensively across five key dimensions: effectiveness, universality, harmlessness, simplicity, and robustness, and found that the framework performed well in each dimension.
-Moreover, we explored the resistance of our scheme against jailbreak attacks and prompt injection attacks to show that our method can efficiently unlearn the target samples.
+RAG-based unlearning was implemented in both open-source and closed-source models, including GPT-4o, Gemini, and Llama-2-7b-chat.
+We evaluated our unlearning framework comprehensively across five key dimensions: effectiveness, universality, harmlessness, simplicity, and robustness, and found that the framework performed well in each dimension.
+Especially, we explored the resistance of our scheme against challenging and practical scenarios, such as jailbreak attacks and adaptive attacks.
 Furthermore, we extended RAG-based unlearning to multimodal large language models (MLLMs) and LLM-based agents, and achieved effective forgetting effects.

-In summary, RAG-based unlearning enables model owners to control the knowledge boundaries of LLMs by managing external knowledge bases, thereby safeguarding privacy, protecting copyrighted data, and eliminating harmful content.
-Our primary contributions are as follows: \begin{itemize} \item We are the first to propose an end-to-end unlearning framework leveraging RAG technology, which can be applied to many LLMs.
+In summary, RAG-based unlearning enables model providers to control the knowledge boundaries of LLMs by managing external knowledge bases, thereby safeguarding privacy, protecting copyrighted data, and eliminating harmful content.
+Our primary contributions are as follows: \begin{itemize} \item We are the first to propose a behavioral unlearning framework leveraging RAG technology, which can be applied to many LLMs.

 \item In LLM unlearning, we achieve high-quality unlearning of both samples and concepts across diverse scenarios, with state-of-the-arts (SOTA) performance.

 \item Our RAG-based unlearning framework outperforms three representative LLM unlearning schemes on five critical dimensions: effectiveness, universality, harmlessness, simplicity, and robustness.